cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 # Cogment.yaml

-At the heart of every cogment project is a `cogment.yaml` file.
-This file is used by the cogment cli tool to configure the language specific SDK, as well as the orchestrator to initialize the runtime environment. {TO_REVIEW}
+At the heart of every Cogment project is a `cogment.yaml` file (default name).
+This file is used by the Cogment CLI tool to configure the language specific SDK.
+It is also used by the orchestrator to initialize the runtime environment.

 The top level sections in the file are: